Chimney Liner and Installation Costs

 Chimney Liner Overview

-Stainless steel chimney liners are installed inside of your chimney flue to vent furnaces, gas logs, wood stoves, and just about any other appliance that burns gas or wood.
-If your home or fireplace is more than 15 years old, don’t be surprised during an annual inspection or chimney cleaning, if it’s recommended that you have a stainless steel liner installed.
-They can alleviate expensive flue repair costs, as well as make your wood and gas burning appliance safer to operate.
+Stainless steel chimney liners are installed inside of your chimney flue to vent furnaces, gas logs, wood or pellet stoves, and just about any other appliance that burns gas or wood.
+If your home or fireplace is more than 15 years old, don’t be surprised during an annual inspection or chimney cleaning, if it’s recommended that you have a flue liner installed.
+They can alleviate expensive repair costs, as well as make your wood and gas burning appliance safer to operate.

 This page of Costimates is about the cost of stainless steel chimney liner installation.
 We’ll help you understand why you might need a chimney liner, as well as the various types and their costs.
 You’ll learn that installing a chimney liner can be a DIY job for the right homeowner, but it’s much easier to call in a pro and have it done for you.
 We’ll also help you understand more about the retail cost of chimney liner kits as well as the factors that will affect what you pay at the register.
 Finally, we’ll share cost comparisons from around the web as well as a table of pricing from homeowners like yourself, who have had a chimney liner installed at their own home.